-Enquiries: Mr Thys Heydenrych: +27 51 401 3390 HeydenrychM@ufs.ac.za Qualification Description Minimum Admission Requirements Qualification Programme Code AP Language of instruction Subject to selection Compulsory National Benchmark Test Minimum duration Campus BA in Drama and Theatre Arts BC130020 30 4 (50%) Yes AL, QL 3 years BC
+Enquiries: Mr Thys Heydenrych: +27 51 401 3390 | HeydenrychM@ufs.ac.za

+Programme Description Minimum Admission Requirements Programme APC AP ENG Subject to selection NBT Minimum duration Campus BA in Drama and Theatre Arts BC130020 30 4 (50%) Yes AL, QL 3 years BC

-Note: Admission to BA in Drama and Theatre Arts is subject to selection.
+Note: Admission to the BA in Drama and Theatre Arts is subject to selection.
+The closing date for studying the BA in Drama and Theatre Arts is 30 September 2022.

 The BA (Drama and Theatre Arts) degree is market-related and outcomes-based.
-Graduated students are equipped for careers as senior professional actors; directors; designers; writers; technical theatre consultants for amateur or professional stage, television, film or community work; directors and actors in industrial theatre projects in the private sector; cultural workers within communities; radio presenters; voice artists; tutors of drama and theatre in private studios; school teachers (only if an extra school subject is taken to second-year level and the PGEC certificate is completed in the fourth year); college lecturers; and, with further qualifications, university lecturers.
+Graduated students are equipped for careers as senior professional actors; directors; designers; writers; technical theatre consultants for amateur or professional stage, television, film or community work; directors and actors in industrial theatre projects in the private sector; cultural workers within communities; radio presenters; voice artists; tutors of drama and theatre in private studios; schoolteachers (only if an extra school subject is taken to second-year level and the PGEC certificate is completed in the fourth year); college lecturers; and, with further qualifications, university lecturers.